neglect-yp/retnilnil/README.md

 }
 ```

-Retnilnil ignores a code which has an ignore comment.
+`retnilnil` ignores a code which has an ignore comment.

 ```go
 func f() (*T, error) {